 Thomas C. Theobald.
-Mr. Theobald, 74, has been a Director of Jones Lang LaSalle since July 1997.
-He is a nominee standing for election to our Board at the 2012 Annual Meeting.
+Mr. Theobald, 75, has been a Director of Jones Lang LaSalle since July 1997.
+He has announced he will retire from our Board effective May 30, 2013 and so has elected not to stand for re-election at the 2013 Annual Meeting.
 Mr. Theobald has served as a Partner and Senior Advisor of Chicago Growth Partners LLC, a private equity firm, since September 2004.
 He previously served as a Managing Director at William Blair Capital Partners from September 1994 to September 2004.
 From July 1987 to August 1994, Mr. Theobald was Chairman and Chief Executive Officer of Continental Bank Corporation.
-He currently serves on the boards of directors of Ambac Financial Group, Inc., a guarantor of public finance and structured finance obligations, and Ventas Inc., a health-care real estate investment trust.
+He currently serves on the board of directors of Ambac Financial Group, Inc., a guarantor of public finance and structured finance obligations, and he has previously served as a member of the Board of Directors of Ventas Inc., a health-care real estate investment trust.
 Ambac Financial Group, Inc. filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code in November 2010 and has subsequently continued to operate in the ordinary course of business as a "debtor in possession."
 Mr. Theobald previously served as Chairman of the board of directors of Columbia Funds, a mutual fund complex, and was also previously on the board of directors of Anixter International, a supplier of electrical apparatus and equipment.
 Mr. Theobald holds an A.B. from the College of the Holy Cross and an M.B.A. from Harvard Business School.